FrankC01/tributary/README.md

   :process-data   [...],
   :flowsets       [[...] [...]]}

-; :process-data is a vector of the process global data declarations, for example:
+; :process-data is an unordered vector of the process scope data declarations, for example:

-{:name         "preapproved",
+[{:name         "preapproved",
   :id          "_eO2lAOWIEeOUVteQEvBH2g",
   :refid       "_hwtesO46EeOoCOm4Voc-mg",
   :lang        "java",
   :ref         "java.lang.Boolean",
-  :isCollection false}
+  :isCollection false},
+  {...}]

 ; :flowsets are a vector of vectors.
 Each inner vector contains: